MGM Holdings: Creditor group ownership

 In October 2017, MGM's board renewed Gary Barber's contract as chairman and CEO until December 2022.
 In February 2018, Chris Brearton, the former media M&A attorney of Latham and Watkins, was appointed as chief operating officer.
 On March 19, 2018, MGM Holdings announced that Barber had been fired by the studio's board of directors.
 MGM gave no reason for his firing.
 For the interim, the company would be led by the newly formed "Office of the CEO".
 The "Office of the CEO" is made up of divisional heads and senior executives.
 Later in April, MGM decided to use the rights to the 25th James Bond film as leverage for a possible sale of the studio, with Annapurna Pictures and Warner Bros. seen as potential bidders.
 On May 21, it is reported that Barber (who still owns 9% of MGM through stock options) is exploring a bid to acquire MGM and is speaking to investment banks about financing his offer.
 Instead, Barber sells his stock and options to MGM in June in a three-year stand-still on company-related matters.

-In July 2018, MGM reset its debt capital structure to $2.5 billion which lowers the borrowing rate as MGM paid off the prior loan facility.
-This despite Moody's Investor Service reducing MGM on two key ratings because of increase TV spending and the departure of fiscally conservative Barber as CEO.
+In July 2018, MGM reset its debt capital structure to $2.5 billion which lowered the borrowing rate as MGM paid off the prior loan facility.
+This despite Moody's Investor Service reducing MGM on two key ratings because of increased TV spending and the departure of fiscally conservative Barber as CEO.
 Nancy Tellem, a director on the board since 2013, joined the company's Office of the CEO by February 7, 2019, with the title of executive director tasked with a long-term strategy.
 However, Tellem exited that position after six months in part due to clashes with Mark Burnett, TV group chairman.
-MGM's President of the Motion Picture Group, Jonathan Glickman, exited the company on February 1, 2020 with a first look deal starting with Aretha Franklin biographical Respect picture.
-Michael De Luca taking charge of the motion picture group as chairman effective March 1, 2020.
+MGM's President of the Motion Picture Group, Jonathan Glickman, exited the company on February 1, 2020 with a first look deal starting with Aretha Franklin biographical picture Respect.
+Michael De Luca took charge as motion picture group chairman starting on March 1.